Bianca Whiteside

 Bianca is an early career researcher having completed a Bachelor of Public Health and Health Promotion (Honours) in 2020 at Deakin University.
 During her Honours year, Bianca conducted a qualitative media analysis focusing on Victoria’s first medically supervised injecting room and was subsequently published.

-Bianca has been with the Burnet Institute as a research assistant since March 2022 where she has been working on multiple projects focused on injecting drug use.
+Bianca has been with Burnet as a research assistant since March 2022 where she has been working on multiple projects focused on injecting drug use.
 Bianca is works as a casual academic at Deakin conducting research on women who use performance and image enhancing drugs.

 A recipient of a Deakin Burnet Research Partnership Scholarship, Bianca commenced her PhD in mid-2022.
 Her project explores the public amenity and drug consumption rooms.
 Currently, Bianca is undertaking structured observations in the area particular to the North Richmond Medically Supervised Injecting Room.